unional/type-plus/.changeset/seven-dots-burn.md

 ---

 Fix `IsAny` and add to `AnyType`.
-Now using the same mechanism from `expect-type`.
+Now using the same mechanism from `ts-essentials`.